Purestreams/COMP2113_Group100_Maze_Runner/README.md

 - In-code documentation

 ### Compilation
-Run `make` under the ~/src directory of the project (i.e. where this file is located) to compile.
+Run `make main` under the ~/src directory of the project (i.e. where this file is located) to compile.

 If you ran into issues with `make main`, you can try `make clean` and then try again with `make main`.